racheljin16/Swift-projects/README.md

  - Week 6 Lab work
  - Table view with real data

-10. Locale
+10. Backyard
- - Team Project with Linda & Amy
+ - Team Project with Linda Yang & Amy Wu
  - A community bulletin board to communicate with your neighbors and find out what's happening in your neighborhood.
  - Hyper local mobile App